bigbadcyborg/Robotics-assignment-5/README.md

 Please take a look at the provided code for ROS2 Servers and clients, and choose what models you want to use for Whisper and LLaMa by modifying the provided code.

 The following is an instruction to execute the provided code.

+**[Remote-PC]** Make sure that no other program is running to ensure that there is enough system resources.

 **[Remote-PC]** Inside the Docker shell, execute the following.